ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * check the validity of identity statements about relevant documents after the fact (when they were made) in a consistent, long-term fashion
 * allow for more than one level of complexity of audit procedures (potentially depending on criticality)

-## Checking the Authenticity of Software Components in Isolated or Air-Gapped Infrastructure
+## Authentic Software Components in Air-Gapped Infrastructure

 Some software is deployed on systems not connected to the Internet.
 Authenticity checks for off-line systems can occur at time of deployment of released software.
 Off-line systems require appropriate configuration and maintenance to be able to conduct useful authenticity checks.
-If the off-line systems are operation are part of constrained node environments, they do not possess the capabilities to process and evaluate all kinds of different authenticity proofs that come with a released software.
+If the off-line systems in operation are part of constrained node environments, they do not possess the capabilities to process and evaluate all kinds of different authenticity proofs that come with a released software.

 A consumer of a released software wants: